-Facet injections are composed of a combination of long-lasting steroid and a local anesthetic that are injected either into the joint capsule or its surrounding tissue.
-The steroid reduces inflammation and can relieve pain for a few days to a few years.
-This treatment can be repeated up to three times a year for those patients who experience successful but short-term pain relief.
+Facet injections can be used for diagnostic purposes but are most often used for pain relief.
+The injections include a long-lasting steroid and a local anesthetic.
+The injection goes into the joint or the surrounding tissue, and it can last anywhere from a few days to a couple of years.
+The treatment can be repeated up to three times a year for patients who have successful short-term relief.